37 Unbeatable Virtual Happy Hour Games for Workgroups

-This is a great way to find out hilarious new things about your colleagues.
+This virtual happy hour idea is a great way to find out hilarious new things about your colleagues.
 And if you’re looking for some question inspiration, check out this article from Parade that offers 250 ideas.

-Looking for a fun game to play?
+Looking for a virtual happy hour idea?
 One that might trip you and your colleagues up?
 But a game that would definitely make for a lot of laughs?